Can you believe I once had a cell phone bill that totaled $2,173.44?

 So again, what’s the catch?

-Well, just like Republic Wireless you need to purchase your phone outright and Project Fi only has 3 phones available.
+Well, just like Republic Wireless you need to purchase your phone outright and Project Fi only has three phones available.

 The phones are great quality and receive updates from Google much faster than if you were on a separate carrier.

-Personally, we bought the Nexus 5X at $249 and have been very happy.
+Personally, we bought the Nexus 5X at $249 (which is no longer available) and have been very happy.
 They even offer 0% financing for 24 months with good credit.

 Google’s Project Fi is a great option if you’re looking for something that’s low cost with great service.
 I highly recommend it!